 JPB is using the Design-Build (D-B) project delivery method for the electrification and related facilities.
-BBII was selected as the D-B Contractor and was provided NTP in June 2017.
+BBII was selected as the D-B Contractor and was provided Notice to Proceed (NTP) in June 2017.
 Primary design work is essentially complete except for some remaining low-voltage wayside power units.
 Design-support activities continue with respect to issues encountered during the testing and commissioning of the completed work.
 BBII achieved substantial completion on May 3, 2024.